Kristen has been writing for over 30 years. She graduated from UCF with a B.A. in English-Creative Writing.

 Aime Cesaire defines colonialism as “the baleful projected shadow of a form of civilization which, at a certain point in its history, finds itself obligated, for internal reasons, to extent to a world scale the competition of its antagonist economies” (From Discourse on Colonialism) It is like a life or death, large scale game of Risk; the more countries one controls, the more resources they have to take on their opponents for world domination.
 And resources they were, for all the colonized countries and their people were viewed under the equation “colonization=thingification” (Cesaire, From Discourse on Colonization).

-Weep Not, Child follows the pursuit of Njoroge to obtain an education so that he can provide a better life for his family, and attempts to be a good Christian.
+Weep Not, Child follows the pursuit of Njoroge to obtain an education so that he can provide a better life for his family, and his attempts to be a good Christian.
 Like the author, Njoroge has known nothing but colonialism all his life.
 Through his main protagonist, Thiong’o shows us how the colonist employed the tools of education and religion in an attempt to control the Kenyan people through the hegemony of the British way of life.

 The book begins with Njoroge speaking with his birth mother, Nyokabi, about going to school.
 He is told that he is to start attending.
 He is the first in his family, and the only one of the five sons, to be able to go.
 This is something that he truly wants, as it is seen as a great opportunity.
 He vows to not let his family down.
-It will be a commitment that will require his lower class family to investment money for him to be there, including needing to “buy …a shirt and a pair of shorts” (Thiong’o 3).
-They are so committed, that later on when his parents run into financially hard times, his brothers help pick up the cost.
+It will be a commitment that will require his lower-class family to investment money for him to be there, including needing to “buy …a shirt and a pair of shorts” (Thiong’o 3).
+They are so committed, that later on when his parents run into financial hard times, his brothers help pick up the cost.
 The family is willing to do it, as it is those who have an education have the best chance of breaking out of poverty, and potentially having a chance to gain some sort of authority and status.
 Njoroge and his brother point this out of the village chief, Jacobo, who is “as rich as Mr. Howlands because he got education” and his son, John, who “because he has finished his learning in Kenya, he will now go far away” (Thiong’o 4).

 As we see through Njoroge’s father, Ngotho, this was not always the case.
-The land he works on for Mr. Howlands belonged to their family for generation before Kenya became part of the British Empire.
+The land he works on for Mr. Howlands belonged to their family for generations before Kenya became part of the British Empire.
 Originally, it was through hard work of the land that the Kenyans could provide a good life for themselves.
 Ngotho believes in an old prophesy that the land will return to the rightful owners, so he “felt responsible for whatever happened to this land.
 He owed it to the dead, the living, and the unborn of this line, to keep guard” (Thiong’o 32).
-The difference in views between the father and son shows the effects of colonialism on the newer generation; they are willing to accept the colonizers’ customs where the previous ones wish to return to their native ways.
+The difference in views between the father and son shows the effects of colonialism on the newer generation; they are willing to accept the colonizers’ customs whereas the previous ones wish to return to their native ways.

 We also see through Jacobo that everything is not the rosy path it appears to be.
 Jacobo, through his education and devout faith in the Christian god, is not as boundless as he believes himself to be.
-It is a well known fact that history is bias toward the victor.
+It is a well-known fact that history is biased toward the victor.
 By submitting to the instruction taught by the British educators, the lessons of the victor, this created a situation where Jacobo and those like him are “the hasty manufacture of a few thousand subordinates functionaries, “boys,” artisans, office clerks, and interpreters necessary for the smooth operation” of running an empire (Cesaire, From Discourse on Colonialism).
 Through Jacobo, we can see that all the talk of the colonizers that they were there to help the people to make their lives better so they could progress as a country was all a lie.
 All the education, material wealth, social status and eternal salvation through Christ were all illusions to generate a larger workforce for imperialist Great Britain.
 It is because of this that his fellow “uneducated” villagers see him for what he really is, and that contributes to his downfall.

 Yet, the British do not wish to learn to speak the native tongue of the country.
 One of Ngotho’s duties on the shamba is to “manage the farm laborers” (Thiong’o 31).
 When the strike happens, the white men need to bring Jacobo in to speak to the strikers.
 As Fanon points out, “For colonialism, this vast continent was the haunt of savages” (On National Culture).
 In the colonists’ minds, why would they ever want to even try to learn the dialect of a civilization they view as inferior?
 You could say that they see themselves improving their lives by imposing the language of the “superior British people.”